santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -ThrottleLimit

-Specifies the number of script blocks that are invoked in parallel (Degree of Parallelism).
-Input objects are blocked until the running script block count falls below the ThrottleLimit.
+Sets the maximum number of script blocks executed in parallel across multiple threads.
+Additional input objects wait until the number of running script blocks falls below this limit.
+The default value is `5`.

-> [!NOTE]
->
-> `-ThrottleLimit` default value is `5`.

 ```yaml
 Type: Int32